lc525/ldry/README.md

 ldry -  Laundry: do not repeat yourself

-a modular C/C++ library implementing well defined pieces of functionality that should only be written once but could be used across lots of projects.
+A modular C/C++ library implementing well defined pieces of functionality that should only be written once but could be used across lots of projects.
 Mostly C macros in header-only libraries with no external dependencies and very few dependencies on other headers in ldry.